ChristoKolander/Shopping-Ecommerce/README.md

 If you want to download and test the code:

 1. Download, extract, rebuild to check everything is downloaded.

-2. Insert/change DB connectionstring in Appsettings.json and adjust Start.cs - on the wep api.
+2. You might have to run these commands - and dont forget to adjust SqlServer Connection settings if so (and to remove old migrations folder first!).

+Adjusting settings done via file Dependencies inside Project Shopping.Infrastructure and AppSettings inside Project Shopping.Api

+Commands if needed:

+Add-Migration InitialProd -Context ProductContext -StartupProject Shopping.Api -OutputDir Migrations/Prod

+Update-Database -Context ProductContext -StartupProject Shopping.Api

+Add-Migration InitialAppId -Context AppIdentityDbContext -StartupProject Shopping.Api -OutputDir Migrations/AppId

+Update-Database -Context AppIdentityDbContext -StartupProject Shopping.Api

-3. Set as multiple start-up projects from solution explorer, API on top and Web below.
+3. Set as multiple start-up projects from solution explorer, API on top and Shopping.Web.Portal below.
-4. From Package Manager, make sure you run the Api - then to seed data once, from the cmd line: Update-database  - it s h o u l d work.
+4. There are 2 initial Users seeded, but u can try registering one, TestUser@hotmail.com for instance.
 5. Ctrl F5.
 6. Note: if you register as a new user in Development, you will be given "Administrator" role by default.
-Change this to "standardUser" in AccountController/Registration, or something else(see db).
+Change this to "standardUser" in AccountController/Registration, or something else(see db for all roles seeded).

   /C.